andreasilvau/andreasilvau.github.io/pages/store.md

 <p align="justify">
     Any of the paintings in this site can be converted into a nice folded greeting card or postcard.
+    You can buy them from my website or from my Etsy Shop: https://www.etsy.com/shop/AndreaSilvaArt
 </p>

 ## Greeting cards